sam-goodwin/eventual/docs/reference/2-event.md

 );
 ```

-Then grant the `myFunction` permissions to publish events using `grantPublish`:
+Next, you will need to grant the external service permissions to publish events to the Event Bus.
+This can be done using the `grantPublish` method:

 ```ts
 myService.events.grantPublish(myFunction);
 ```

-Finally, within your `myFunction` Lambda Function, use the `PutEvents` API, e.g. with the [AWS SDK v3 for JavaScript EventBridge Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-eventbridge/classes/puteventscommand.html):
+With the necessary permissions and ARN in place, you can now use the [`PutEvents` API, provided by the AWS SDK v3 for JavaScript EventBridge Client]([AWS SDK v3 for JavaScript EventBridge Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-eventbridge/classes/puteventscommand.html)), to publish events to the Event Bus.
+For example:

 ```ts
 import {